Your concentration is bad?

 Mind Lab Pro works by supporting multiple brain pathways to provide 100% brain performance that elevates your life.
 The manufacturer claims Mind Lab Pro boosts work performance, focus, calms mindset, improves memory, promotes verbal communication, provides stronger willpower, and more.

 Benefits of Mind Lab Pro are a result of 11 powerful ingredients such as:

 - Citicoline (as Cognizin) – optimizes more brain pathways than other nootropics, boosts neural regeneration, brain energy, focus, attention, and memory.

 - Phosphatidylserine (PS) – promotes fluid and flexible brain cell membranes that support long-term memory.

-- Lion’s mane mushroom – stimulates the synthesis of nerve growth factor (NGF), promotes brain plasticity, brain regeneration, mood balance, memory, and brain health.
+- Lion’s mane mushroom – Some of the Lion’s Mane benefits include: stimulates the synthesis of nerve growth factor (NGF), promotes brain plasticity, brain regeneration, mood balance, memory, and brain health.

 - Bacopa monnieri – supports the retention of new knowledge, promotes brain chemical synthesis and blood flow to the brain.

 - L-theanine – boosts alpha brainwaves, promotes wakeful relaxation.

 - Rhodiola Rosea – functions as an adaptogen, optimizes the brain and body’s response to stress